Dominara1/wava/assets/windows/readme.txt

-XAVA @xava_VERSION@ README file
+WAVA @wava_VERSION@ README file
 ---

 Copyright MIT 2021 Nikola Pavlica

-XAVA is an audio visualizer that aims to aesthetically display music or any sound playing on the computer.
+WAVA is an audio visualizer that aims to aesthetically display music or any sound playing on the computer.

 Using it is simple, just launch the appropriate application shortcut for the application to open.
-In case it doesn't open or you want to customize anything about the visualizer, please refer to https://github.com/nikp123/xava for further information.
+In case it doesn't open or you want to customize anything about the visualizer, please refer to https://github.com/nikp123/wava for further information.

-Since you're probably running Windows as your operating system of choice, the config file can be found at %APPDATA%\xava\config.cfg or just use the "Configure XAVA" shortcut found in your Start Menu.
+Since you're probably running Windows as your operating system of choice, the config file can be found at %APPDATA%\wava\config.cfg or just use the "Configure WAVA" shortcut found in your Start Menu.

 In case it is not there, just run the visualizer once again and it will automatically generate that file for you.